 For as little as £14.99 a month, RentScore completely takes care of your rental income.
-They organise a direct debit with your tenants and your payments are transferred to your account within 1 working day.
+They organise a direct debit with your tenants and your payments are processed on the same working day!
 Simple and fast!

 RentScore makes rent a number 1 priority for tenants.
 With the possibility that they can increase their credit score, Rent Score acts as a motivator, providing an incentive for tenants to consistently pay their rent on time.